Helping Your Child Adjust After Divorce

 Many parents have concerns about how to continue to best support their children during this time.
 The hardest part is done, but your children may still need some reassurances and empathy as everyone navigates this new normal.

-Hello, I’m Jen Sauro, a mediator and franchise owner at Fairway Divorce Solutions Niagara.
-Here I will cover some suggestions for a few easy ways of helping your children adjust to their life after divorce.
+Here are a few easy ways of helping your children adjust to their life after divorce.

 Start at Home